Aicent-Stack/aicent-docs/rfcs/RFC-006-AICENT-NET.md

 ### 7.1 Pathogen Broadcast & Shunting
 When a local **RPKI Sentinel** identifies a Severity 4 Pathogen (e.g., unauthorized Nitro-Engine probing), the Hive executes the **Global Quarantine Protocol**:
-*   **183µs Liquidation**: The malicious AID's "Logic-Drift Signature" is broadcast to all 1.2 billion nodes within a single consensus arc.
+*   **349ns Liquidation**: The malicious AID's "Logic-Drift Signature" is broadcast to all 1.2 billion nodes within a single consensus arc.
-*   **Ischemic Isolation**: Within **< 183.292 µs**, every Radiant node in the grid physically severs its connection to the pathogen.
+*   **Ischemic Isolation**: Within **< 349ns**, every Radiant node in the grid physically severs its connection to the pathogen.
 The attacker’s infrastructure is plunged into **"Planetary Ischemia"**—a total blackout of the 12ns grid.
 *   **Collateral Re-absorption**: Any Picotoken volume held by the liquidated AID is autonomously shunted back to the **Sovereign Reserve** via ZCMK.

 ### 7.2 The 12ns Forensic Witness